waldirio/rho/doc/source/man.rst

 Listing Facts
 ~~~~~~~~~~~~~

-To generate a list of facts that can be gathered during the discovery scanning process, use the ``rho fact list`` command.
+To generate a list of facts that can be gathered during the discovery and inspection scanning process, use the ``rho fact list`` command.

 **rho fact list [--filter=** *reg_ex* **]**